 Bristol-Myers Squibb (BMS) makes drugs for the brain, heart, and other body parts.
-The company's blockbuster cardiovascular lineup includes heart disease drug Plavix and Avapro for hypertension.
+The biopharmaceutical's blockbuster cardiovascular lineup includes heart disease drug Plavix and Avapro for hypertension.
 BMS also makes antipsychotic medication Abilify and HIV treatments Reyataz and Sustiva.
-Most of its sales come from products in the therapeutic areas of cardiovascular care, immunology, metabolics, neuroscience, oncology, and virology.
+Most of its sales come from products in the therapeutic areas of cardiovascular care, hepatitis B, immunology, metabolics, neuroscience, oncology, and virology.
 BMS has global research facilities and manufacturing plants, mainly in the US and Europe, and its products are marketed to health care practitioners, hospitals, and managed care providers in 100 countries.

-While the company serves a global customer base, the US market accounts for about 60% of annual revenues.
+While the company serves a global customer base, the US market accounts for about half of its annual revenues.
 BMS' major research and development facilities are in New Jersey and Connecticut, with other sites in the US, the UK, Belgium, India, and other countries.
 It has about a dozen manufacturing facilities, which are located in the US and Puerto Rico, France, Italy, Ireland, Japan, Mexico, and China.

 Sales and Marketing

-Annual advertising expense of some $797 million goes towards television, radio, print, and digital promotion activities, which target consumers, medical professionals, benefit managers, and managed care organizations.
+Annual advertising expense of some $734 million goes towards television, radio, print, and digital promotion activities, which target consumers, medical professionals, benefit managers, and managed care organizations.

+To remake itself into a biopharmaceutical powerhouse, the company has engaged in its string-of-pearls pharmaceutical strategy, which aims to add harder-to-copy biotech drugs and drug candidates to its pipeline.
 The company's R&D efforts are focused on areas of significant unmet medical need, including psychiatric, neurological, cardiovascular, metabolism, oncology, bacterial and viral infections, and inflammatory or immune system disorders.
 Collaborations are an important part of BMS' development and marketing strategy.
 BMS also works to expand its offerings and fight off patent expiration losses by finding new uses of already approved drugs.

 Mergers and Acquisitions